Igetin/mpv-clipper/README.md

 # HACK

-This is a quick & dirty hack that removes all encoding options and instead lets you choose an encoding profile from the main page.
+This is a quick & dirty hack that adds an option for selecting an encoding profile.
+All profiles starting with `enc-` are considered encoding profiles.
+CRF can be changed independently and overrides any CRF setting in profile.
+All other options have been removed.

 # mpv-webm
 Simple WebM maker for [mpv][mpv], with no external dependencies.